drewlshoaf/blocktest-2/README.md

-# closest

-REST API built with Node/Express, MongoDB, with support for JWT auth, to support a 'to do list' type of application.
+A REST API built with Node/Express, MongoDB, with support for JWT auth, to support a 'to do list' type of application.

-# dev notes

-- The solution has been developed in node.js and tested on the node 11.2 version with a mix of ECMA versions depending on purpose.

-# improvements

-- The testing suite needs additional tests developed including tests which use local data.
-- We should be storing new zip code -> geocode records after initial retrieval for faster future searches.

 # install

-clone repo, then run:

     npm install

 # test

-run:

     npm test

 # run

-run:

     npm start

-# usage
+# api

-All requests to protected routes require the use of the x-auth-token header and token value.
+Protected routes require the use of the x-auth-token header and token value.

-- **register a new user (public) **
+register a new user (public)

-request

     POST /api/user/register/

-input

     {
       "email" : "youremail@yourprovider.tld",